If it looks like a pancake, smells like a pancake and tastes like a pancake, then it probably is a

 You can make these bigger than mine – just spread the batter out and they should cook in the same amount of time.
 I just like making them small because they’re cuter that way.
 You might be like, “really, Ash? you care about your pancakes being cute?”
 Um, yes I totally do.
 Even though we should judge food by how it tastes and not by how it looks… that doesn’t really fly in the food blogging world.
 Because as a blogger, I absolutely need to make food look as good as it tastes, which is um a pretty hard thing to do, especially when you’re not a profesh photographer.
 I have no idea why I’m telling you all of this BUT… tell me, doesn’t this next picture just make you want to take a big BITE?

 Say yes?
-Unless your answer is “No… I want to take SEVERAL big bites” in which case, I’ll love you even more.
+Unless your answer is “No… I want to take SEVERAL big bites” in which case, I love you even more.

-- Combine the banana malpua ingredients together in a bowl and mix well.
+- Combine the banana malpua ingredients together in a blender or food processor or in a bowl using an electronic mixer.

-- Add 1 teaspoon of coconut oil to a non-stick saute pan over medium heat.
+- Add 1 teaspoon of coconut oil to a non-stick crepe pan (like this one) over medium heat.

-- Pour ¼ cup of the batter onto the skillet.
+- Pour ¼ cup of the batter onto the pan.

 - Spread out the batter a bit to form a circular shape.
 Then rotate the pan to make sure the coconut oil gets on all sides of the pancake.